Evidence-Based Care

 How protocols are applied

-Every intake is read by a licensed nurse practitioner — not auto-approved by a rules engine.
+Every intake is read by a licensed clinician — not auto-approved by a rules engine.
 The intake form is designed around the decision criteria above: it asks the specific questions a clinician would use to determine whether a patient fits the empirical-treatment protocol, or whether they need to be referred out.

 If anything in the intake falls outside protocol (a symptom pattern that suggests something we don't treat, a contraindication, a red-flag finding, a medication interaction) the provider messages you inside your portal or refunds the visit.
 We don't prescribe outside protocol to force a fit.